 An insane capability to generalize

-In our demo one can see that we trained Mr. Character only on Latin Alphabet.
+In our demo one can see that we trained Mr. Character to perform advanced transfer learning using for the training only Latin Alphabet.
 Why didn’t we use a richer data set?

 This is because MENTAL has an insane capability to generalize.